Japanese Proxy Services Compared: How Does DEJAPAN Stack Up?

 - ‘Protective’ (1,000 JPY) is comprehensive wrapping for glass, ceramics, and other fragile items.

 Almost all shipments can be sent by EMS, AirMail, or Surface Mail.
-DHL is available to countries that don’t have EMS or AirMail available, and FedEx is available to the U.S. and Canada.
+DHL is available on request, and FedEx is available to the U.S. and Canada.

 Our hope in writing this article is to give you a clear look at all the info when comparing Japanese proxy services.
 Sure, some services might have more shipping options than we do, or offer more ways to pay than we do, but when you take ALL the info all together, we think the choice is clear.